dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/RowId.md

 `ROWID` is a *pseudocolumn* that uniquely defines a single row in a database table.

-The term pseudocolumn is used because you can refer to `ROWID` in the [`WHERE`](sqlref_clauses_where.html) clauses of a query as you would refer to a column stored in your database; the difference is you cannot insert, update, or delete `ROWID` values.
+The term pseudocolumn is used because you can refer to `ROWID` in the &nbsp;
+[`WHERE`](sqlref_clauses_where.html) clauses of a query as you would refer to a column stored in your database; the difference is you cannot insert, update, or delete `ROWID` values.